puiusabin/weather-forecast-kalshi/NEW_SOURCES.md

 ## Overview

-Based on your research, three additional sources have been added that show good results for NYC:
+Based on your research, two additional sources have been added that show good results for NYC:

 1. **Foreca** ⭐
-2. **AerisWeather** ⭐ (requires API key)
-3. **The Weather Channel** ⭐
+2. **The Weather Channel** ⭐

-All three are weighted equally at 2.0x (same as MSN) based on your research.
+Both are weighted at 2.0x (same as MSN) based on your research.

 ## Source Details